davidjettt/bank-statement-analyzer/README.md

 # Bank Statement Analyzer

-This Python script analyzes a Chase bank statement in PDF format and calculates the total number of transactions and the total amount of those transactions.
+This Python script detects creation of a new PDF file in a targt folder using Watchdog and analyzes a Chase bank statement in PDF format and calculates the total number of transactions and the total amount of those transactions.

 ## How it works

-The script opens a PDF file, reads the pages that contain the account activity, and extracts the text from those pages.
+The script is run.
+When a new PDF file gets uploaded to the 'statements' folder, it reads the pages that contain the account activity, and extracts the text from those pages.
 It then splits the text into lines and processes each line.

 A line is considered a transaction if it meets the following criteria: